Ogdensburg–Prescott International Bridge: Accessibility

 On the Canadian side, the bridge connects to Highway 16, a highway which interchanges with Highway 401 and Highway 416 that continues north to Ottawa.

 On the US side, the bridge connects to New York State Route 812, which connects with New York State Route 37 a few blocks from the southern end.
 Route 812 joins Route 37 west into Ogdensburg.
 It then goes south to Village of Lowville in Lewis County.
-Route 37 continues west to a fork at Morristown, N.Y. where Route 12 picks up to Alexandria Bay and Interstate 81.
+Route 37 continues west to a fork at Morristown, New York, where Route 12 picks up to Alexandria Bay and Interstate 81.

 Border crossing

-The Ogdensburg–Prescott Border Crossing connects the cities of Ogdensburg, New York and Johnstown, Ontario at the Ogdensburg–Prescott International Bridge.
+The Ogdensburg–Prescott Border Crossing connects the cities of Ogdensburg, New York, and Johnstown, Ontario, at the Ogdensburg–Prescott International Bridge.
 The US border inspection station was built in 1960.
-The inspection canopy was replaced, and the building significantly upgraded and expanded in 2004.
+The inspection canopy was replaced, and the building significantly upgraded and expanded, in 2004.
 The Canada border station was replaced in 2012.

 Events

 On 1 September 2015, the Ogdensburg–Prescott International Bridge made headlines after Prime Minister Stephen Harper posted a video to his Facebook page standing in front of the bridge and the Port of Johnstown.
-The video was supposed to be a congratulatory video about the shipbuilding industry in the Halifax harbour in Halifax, Nova Scotia, however upon its release, locals of Halifax noticed inconsistencies with the scenery compared to that of the Halifax harbour and began to question where the video was actually shot.
-By 5 September, viewers had determined the video was actually shot in Johnstown, Ontario based on the quick shot of the port in the background, which was unmistakably the Port of Johnstown.
-Viewers then accused Harper of trying to pass off the scenery as the Halifax harbour due to the undeniable similarities between the Ogdensburg-Prescott bridge and the A. Murray MacKay Bridge in the Halifax harbour.
+The video was supposed to be a congratulatory video about the shipbuilding industry in the Halifax Harbour in Halifax, Nova Scotia, but upon its release, locals of Halifax noticed inconsistencies with the scenery compared to that of the Halifax harbour and began to question where the video was actually shot.
+By 5 September, viewers had determined the video was actually shot in Johnstown, Ontario, based on the quick shot of the port in the background, which was unmistakably the Port of Johnstown.
+Viewers then accused Harper of trying to pass off the scenery as the Halifax harbour due to the undeniable similarities between the Ogdensburg–Prescott bridge and the A. Murray MacKay Bridge in the Halifax harbour.